iworkflowio/ipubsub/docs/system-design.md

-# Async Output Service - System Design
+# iPubSub - System Design

 ## 1. Overview

-The Async Output Service is designed as a distributed system that enables real-time matching between applications generating outputs asynchronously and clients waiting to receive specific outputs.
+iPubSub is designed as a distributed system that enables real-time matching between applications generating messages asynchronously and clients waiting to receive specific messages.
 The system uses a gossip-based clustering approach with consistent hashing for horizontal scalability and fault tolerance.

 **Inspiration**: This design is similar to [Temporal's matching service architecture](https://github.com/temporalio/temporal/blob/main/docs/architecture/matching-service.md), which provides proven patterns for distributed stream matching at scale.